"Leave now," Florida Gov. Rick Scott warns as Irma lashes Florida Keys

-The outer bands of Hurricane Irma began to lash the Florida Keys on Saturday and already cut power to nearly 25,000 people, said Florida Gov. Rick Scott, as he warned those in evacuation areas must leave "right this minute."
+The outer bands of Hurricane Irma began to lash the Florida Keys and whip up strong surf in Miami on Saturday, as the storm already cut power to nearly 25,000 people, said Florida Gov. Rick Scott.
+He warned those in evacuation areas throughout the state must leave "right this minute."

 "The storm is here.
 Hurricane Irma is now impacting our state," he said at a news conference.
 "If you've been ordered to evacuate, you need to leave now ... not tonight, not in an hour, you need to go right now."